deltachat/deltachat-pages/en/help.md

 ### How does Delta Chat protect metadata in messages? {#message-metadata}

-Delta Chat protects most message metadata by putting the following information into the end-to-end-encrypted part of messages:
+Delta Chat protects most message metadata by putting the following information into the end-to-end encrypted part of messages:

 - Subject line
 - Group avatar and name